Anagh09/Playwriter/README.md

-Prrogramming a a well-known ordinary differential equation (ODE) known as Romeo and Juliet over a TCP/IP client-server architecture.
+Prrogramming a well-known ordinary differential equation (ODE) known as Romeo and Juliet over a TCP/IP client-server architecture.
 The figurative scenario is a variant of the famous Romeo and Juliet play